-Ethiopia’s Sidamo coffees are popular for their rich body that is very nuanced along with a bright and vibrant aftertaste that is reasonably consistent season to season, making it a favorite Ethiopian coffee for any coffee roaster.
+Ethiopia’s Sidamo coffees are popular for their rich body that is very nuanced, along with a bright and vibrant aftertaste that is reasonably consistent from season to season, making it a favorite Ethiopian coffee for any coffee roaster.

-Coffee is a crucial component of Ethiopian culture and is celebrated every day at the traditional Ethiopian Coffee Ceremony.
+Coffee is a crucial component of Ethiopian culture and is celebrated daily at the traditional coffee ceremony.
 If you’d like to know more about the roots of coffee in Ethiopia, you can read the fascinating story of the World’s Best Coffee History.

-Among the most exquisite Ethiopian coffees are the fragrant and spicy Yirgacheffes, which beam with citrus tones and deliver a very delicate body coupled with a lovely sweetness of taste and fruity sweetness of aroma.
+Among the most exquisite Ethiopian coffees are the fragrant and spicy Yirgacheffes, which beam with citrus tones and deliver a delicate body coupled with a lovely taste and fruity sweetness of aroma.